-At school level each school is advised by a Local Governing Committee ("LGC").
-LGCs are approved and appointed by the Board of Trustees.
-Parent and staff representation is sought for the LGCs along with other members with appropriate skills, knowledge and experience.
-Quorum shall be half of the LGC rounded down.
+At school level good or better schools are advised by a Local Governing Committee ("LGC").
+All other schools are advised by the Eduaction Advisory Group ("EAG"), which is chaired by the Chair of Trustees and attended by the CEO.
+LGCs/EAGs are approved and appointed by the Board of Trustees.
+Parent and staff representation is sought for the LGCs/EAGs along with other members with appropriate skills, knowledge and experience.
+Quorum shall be half of the LGCs/EAGs rounded down.
 Meetings are held at least termly with all operating meetings scheduled half termly.
 Local Governing Coimmittee have powers confired upon them as in the Scheme of Delegation.